wp-document-revisions/WP-Document-Revisions-Code-Cookbook/readme.md

 1. **Bulk Import** - how to batch import a directory (or other list) of files as documents
 1. **Recently Revised Widget** - example of how to list recently revised documents in a widget
 1. **Filetype Taxonomy** - Adds support to filter by filetype
-1. **Change Tracker** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility
+1. **Change Tracker** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility'
+1. **Remove Workflow States** - Completely removes Workflow state taxonomy backend and UI